U.S. News Rankings

 |School type||public, coed college|

 When applying to University of Massachusetts--Dartmouth, it's important to note the application deadline is rolling, and the early action deadline is November 15.
-Scores for either the ACT or SAT test are due August 21.
 The application fee at University of Massachusetts--Dartmouth is $40.
-It is selective, with an acceptance rate of 70.0 percent.
+It is selective, with an acceptance rate of 72.1 percent.

 For more information about the tests, essays, interviews, and admissions process, visit the Applying to College knowledge center.

-The student-faculty ratio at University of Massachusetts--Dartmouth is 19:1, and the school has 34.4 percent of its classes with fewer than 20 students.
-The most popular majors at University of Massachusetts--Dartmouth include: Business, Management, Marketing, and Related Support Services; Health Professions and Related Programs; Social Sciences; Engineering; and Psychology.
-The average freshman retention rate, an indicator of student satisfaction, is 72.8 percent.
+The student-faculty ratio at University of Massachusetts--Dartmouth is 18:1, and the school has 34.9 percent of its classes with fewer than 20 students.
+The most popular majors at University of Massachusetts--Dartmouth include: Business, Management, Marketing, and Related Support Services; Engineering; Health Professions and Related Programs; Visual and Performing Arts; and Social Sciences.
+The average freshman retention rate, an indicator of student satisfaction, is 72.5 percent.

 |Student gender distribution|